CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - Subject result doesn't refresh properly ( workaround: open subject editing page and then save after adding or updating associated assignments/exams )
 - Upcoming session is not shown properly on Home Tab (will be fixed in future updates)
 - Widgets are still under development, they won’t display any data

+### V 1.0(46)
+- Fixed the issue upcoming session is not shown on home tab properly (you might need to re-add the session to make sure all the sesions work properly in the future)
+- Ability to choose different schedule rotation

+### V 1.0(47)
+- All new Settings page for more organised navigation

+### V 1.0(48)
+- Updated Settings page now shows more information for each categories
+- Performance improvement when editing task